Expert Advice on Getting Rid of Old Office Furniture

 What do you think is the best thing a business can do with old furniture (Throw it out?
 Donate it?
 Hold a yard sale?)

-Finding a way to reuse or recycle furniture is ideal, but with online classifieds at low costs it’s more possible to sell older furniture for those looking.
+Finding a way to reuse or recycle furniture is ideal, but it’s easier to sell older furniture to those looking for it at low costs in online classifieds.
 To ensure you’re maintaining a low carbon footprint, maintaining the use of furniture is always the best thing that you can do.

 What are the biggest hassles/challenges associated with getting rid of old furniture?